raonidemarchi/random-star-wars-planet/README.md

 npm test
 ```
 *It launches the test runner in the interactive watch mode using [Jest](https://jestjs.io).*

+## Production

+1. To build the app for production, run:

+    ```sh
+    npm run build
+    ```
+    *It correctly bundles React in production mode and optimizes the build for the best performance.*

 ## Deploy on Github Pages